rokibulroni/ConsoleConnect/README.md

 > or error conditions.
 It's meant to provide a basic understanding of
 > how to create a chat application using PowerShell.

-**In the client script, replace `"xxx.xxx.xx.xx"` with the IP address and Port of the computer running the server script.**

-*With both scripts running, you can now start chatting between the two computers by entering messages in the client's PowerShell console.
-The server will display the received messages and prompt for a reply.*

-> Note that this is a simple example and doesn't handle multiple clients
-> or error conditions.
-It's meant to provide a basic understanding of
-> how to create a chat application using PowerShell.